Tinnitus - Ringing in Ears

 - The Beltone Tinnitus Calmer app, which uses a combination of sound therapy and relaxation techniques to help patients learn to cope with their symptoms so distraction and anxiety are reduced.
 The app is available through the iTunes store and Google Play.

 If you suspect you have tinnitus, seek out help and information about your options.
-Beltone hearing specialists and our latest technology may be able to help treat your tinnitus and hearing health symptoms.
+Beltone hearing specialists and our latest technology may be able to help treat your condition and hearing health symptoms.
 Call (888) 575-2360 today or use our online form to request your free hearing test.
 Don’t just live with tinnitus; take the first step toward better hearing today.